Mathseeds White Paper

 Mathseeds offers kinesthetic learners the ability to engage their senses and create an experience that goes beyond simply learning by rote which Clausen-May (2005) identifies as crucial.
 Early number concepts are taught in a very visual and kinesthetic way and encourage pupils to see numbers as wholes.
 The first Mathseeds song, "There Is Only One of Me," encourages the pupil to see and feel that they have only one nose, one face, one mouth, etc.

-Early addition lessons physically show the main character joining two distinct subgroups together to form one group or total.
+Early addition lessons physically show the main character joining two distinct subgroup together to form one group, or total.
 Only when this concept of addition is in place does the programme present addition in the form of a simple number sentence and eventually as a formal algorithm.
 Figures 11–13 demonstrate the sequential building of this conceptual knowledge.

 Figure 11: Lesson 24, characters are exploring two distinct groups and joining them together to find the total.